Table of Contents

 In Egyptian mythology, the goddess Isis was a significant deity, known for her role in the royal affairs of the gods.
 She was one of the most famous figures in Egyptian mythology and was part of the Ennead and the cult of Heliopolis.
 Let’s take a closer look at her myth.

 Who Was Isis?

 Isis was the daughter of Nut, the goddess of the sky, and Geb, the god of the earth.
-Isis was the protectress of women and children and a mighty queen during the reign of Osiris, her husband and brother.
-She was also the goddess of the moon, life, and magic, and also presided over marriage, motherhood, spells, and healing.
-Her name stands for throne in Ancient Egyptian.
+Isis was the protectress of women and children and a mighty queen during the reign of Osiris, her husband, and her brother.
+Additionally, she was the goddess of the moon, life, and magic, and also presided over marriage, motherhood, spells, and healing.
+Her name stands for ‘throne‘ in ancient Egyptian language.